-After relocating from Dorset to London at the age of 15 and spending some time as a tree pruner in the Royal Parks, Tom Hunter bought a year-long ticket to America.
+After relocating from Dorset to London at the age of 15 and spending some time as a tree pruner in the Royal Parks of London, Tom Hunter bought a year-long ticket to America.
 It was on this trip that he began taking photos, but unfortunately, as he told me, "I came back and [none of the pictures] turned out.
 The lens must have been broken or something."

-Nevertheless, it was then that he decided he wanted to be a photographer – so, in 1991, he enrolled at what was then the London College of Printing.
-During his time at college, Tom got involved in the squatting scene in Ellingfort Road, Hackney – a thriving community of travellers, converted vans and derelict buildings that later became the central topic of his 1994 graduation show.
+Nevertheless, it was then that he decided he wanted to be a photographer—so, in 1991, he enrolled at what was then the London College of Printing.
+During his time at college, Tom got involved in the squatting scene in Ellingfort Road, Hackney—a thriving community of travelers, converted vans, and derelict buildings that later became the central topic of his 1994 graduation show.

 The Total Resistance soundsystem

 The squats and the free festivals that sprung up around them were what introduced Tom to the rave scene.
-And after meeting the people behind soundsystems like Spiral Tribe and Total Resistance, he decided to found "Le Crowbar café", a vegetarian café that followed the rave scene across Europe.
+And after meeting the people behind soundsystems like Spiral Tribe and Total Resistance, he decided to establish "Le Crowbar café," a vegetarian café that followed the rave scene across Europe.

 One of the converted vans used to travel through Europe

-"We were meeting people from underground scenes in France, Spain, Italy, Portugal… and it just spiralled out and got bigger and bigger.
+"We were meeting people from underground scenes in France, Spain, Italy, Portugal… and it just spiraled out and got bigger and bigger.
 It was incredibly infectious and exciting.
-The café would be open 24 hours a day for five days, and after that we’d go drive off to a lake – 20 or 30 people swimming every day and just hanging out."
+The café would be open 24 hours a day for five days, and after that we’d go drive off to a lake—20 or 30 people swimming every day and just hanging out."

 But the trips weren’t just about banging parties.
 "The bits on the road were really boring," Tom said.
-"The van would only go 38 miles per hour on the motorways, and on the autobahn in Germany lorries aren’t allowed to overtake, so you’d have masses of pissed off lorry drivers behind you.
-The actual travelling bit was really boring, like going to the supermarket for two hours to get the stuff to sell [at the café]."
+"The van would only go 38 miles per hour on the motorways.
+On the autobahn in Germany, lorries aren’t allowed to overtake, so you’d have masses of pissed off lorry drivers behind you.
+The actual traveling bit was really boring, like going to the supermarket for two hours to get the stuff to sell [at the café]."

 Over time, the stronghold of the community started to ebb away.
-When I asked what happened to everyone involved, Tom said, "Total Resistance soundsystem went through Turkey, the Middle East and made it to India.
+When I asked what happened to everyone involved, Tom said, "Total Resistance soundsystem went through Turkey, the Middle East, and made it to India.
 But then the police got their head around the whole idea and decided it wasn’t social.
-We weren’t paying taxes, some people were dealing drugs and the festivals attracted big groups of kids from council estates in Europe who thought it was just a free-for-all.
-[At first] we were a novelty, but then they realised [free parties] took money away from the clubs, so they started complaining.
-Same as in England – Ministry of Sound and all those big clubs cashed in on it.
-They wanted their money and did so by commercialising it.
+We weren’t paying taxes, some people were dealing drugs, and the festivals attracted big groups of kids from council estates in Europe who thought it was just a free-for-all.
+[At first] we were a novelty, but then they realized [free parties] took money away from the clubs, so they started complaining.
+Same as in England—Ministry of Sound and all those big clubs cashed in on it.
+They wanted their money and did so by commercializing it.

-"They said [the scene] was exciting and hyped it up, then they started up their own clubs, charged loads of money to get in, played the same music, had big bouncers and it all became legitimised.
+"They said [the scene] was exciting and hyped it up, then they started up their own clubs, charged loads of money to get in, played the same music, had big bouncers, and it all became legitimized.
 That’s when people started to drift back to England.
 It’s great in the summer, but you can’t make money doing that stuff in the winter.
 Everything became tightly controlled and the police clamped down on it.
-It was very similar to the punk explosion; all that energy and excitement can’t be sustained forever.
+It was very similar to the punk explosion—all that energy and excitement can’t be sustained forever.
 But when it was going, it was amazing."

 "Life on the Road" is free and runs from the 6th to the 26th of February at the London College of Communication, Elephant and Castle.